-A few weeks ago I got a book in the mail called Hermanisms: Axioms for Business & Life.
+busA few weeks ago I got a book in the mail called Hermanisms: Axioms for Business & Life.
 It’s a quick easy read about business failure.
 If you do not want to become a negative statistic, you will want to read this book.

 Hermanism #21: Know math or no money.